ngoldbaum/enzo-test/doc/manual/source/parameters/starform.rst

         #order: MBH mass (in Ms), MBH location[3], MBH creation time
         100000.0      0.48530579      0.51455688      0.51467896      0.0

+RadiationParticle
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The parameters below refer to the "RadiationParticle".
+This is an active particle implementation only.
+Only a single parameter is required to create the particle:

+``RadiationSourcesFileName`` (external)
+   Simple ascii text file name which sets the creation of this particle.
+All that is required is an initial coordinate and a creation redshift.
+   E.g. 0.5 0.5 0.5 40.0
+   This will create a (massless) particle at the coordinate (0.5, 0.5, 0.5) at a redshift of 40.0.
+The parameters which subsequently control the behaviour of the particle are all related to the radiation it produces and are reproduced below but can also be found in the radiation parameters section.

+``PhotonsPerSecond`` (external)
+    For now only usable with the RadiationParticle infrastructure.
+Sets the luminosity of the particle in number of photons per second.
+Default: 1e50 ``NumberOfEnergyBins`` (external)
+    The number of radiation bins that the SED will be sampled over.
+More bins is more accurate but also more computationally expensive.
+Maximum = 255.
+``RadiationEnergyInBin`` (external)
+    The energy in Ev at the centre of each bin as a list of floats.
+E.g. 1.0 8.0 12.8 13.6
+``RadiationBinSED`` (external)
+    What fraction of the total energy (i.e. Photons) is emitted from which bin.
+The sum of the fractions does not have to equal unity.
+E.g  0.2 0.3 0.3 0.2
+``NumberOfRadiationParticles`` (external)
+    The number of radiation particles required.
+Currently untested.

 Sink Formation and Feedback
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^